 You might think, that there are so many characters in this play but you will be surprised and even impressed when you see Amit Ranjan Sahu performing them with ease.
 He had some props to guide him but other than that it was his sheer performance skills which made him change from one character to next and he did so without a break.
 So much so that he has one character starting the sentence and the other finishing it.
 It was a smooth transition as he drifted from one character to another interchanging between them at will.
 He had also done the smart thing of sticking to only three characters at a time so as to not muddle the audience.

 The play is without a break and you would certainly be impressed with the way he delivers you a number of fascinating characters in a single act.
-If you are in Pune, you can watch the show on 23rd September.
-Stay tuned for further updates on the shows of this play.
+You can book tickets for the next performance in Mumbai here.
+You can catch the Bengaluru performance here.